341x Faster: Optimizing a Rust Vector Database to Top-7 on ANN-Benchmarks

 4-accumulator SIMD + tighter threshold (+14%)

-The L2 AVX2 kernel went from 2 accumulators (16 floats/iter) to 4 accumulators (32 floats/iter), improving instruction-level parallelism — each FMA has 4-cycle latency but 0.5-cycle throughput on Ice Lake, so 4 independent chains keep the execution units full.
+The L2 AVX2 kernel went from 2 accumulators (16 floats/iter) to 4 accumulators (32 floats/iter), improving instruction-level parallelism.
+Ice Lake Server has two FMA units at 0.5 cycles/op throughput and 4-cycle latency — fully saturating both ports would require 8 independent dependency chains, so 4 accumulators is a middle ground.
 Combined with updating worst_dist after every heap pop inside the neighbor loop — the tighter threshold rejects more candidates before computing their distances.
 This change also moved from M=48 to M=32 (33% fewer neighbors per hop).

 AVX-512 + prefetch 3-ahead (+5%)

 The r6i.16xlarge has Intel Ice Lake with AVX-512.
 Four 512-bit accumulators process 64 floats per loop iteration — for 128d SIFT, that’s 2 iterations instead of 4 with AVX2.
-Prefetching was extended from 1 neighbor ahead to 3 to better hide the ~70ns memory latency against the ~15ns L2 distance computation time.
+The prefetch depth is empirical: 3-ahead was best, with 5-ahead regressing slightly (likely from fill-buffer contention).
+The theoretical ratio of DRAM latency to distance-computation time suggests deeper prefetch should help, but in practice the processor’s own memory-level parallelism handles most of the latency hiding.

 Final results